alexellis/arkade/README.md

 | vcluster         | Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.                |
 | waypoint         | Easy application deployment for Kubernetes and Amazon ECS                                                                                 |
 | yq               | Portable command-line YAML processor.                                                                                                     |
+There are 88 tools, use 'arkade get NAME' to download one.                                                                          |

-Note to contributors, run `arkade get --output markdown` to generate this list
+> Note to contributors, run `arkade get --output markdown` to generate this list